calaldees/barcampCanterbury/supporters.md

 Logo Format Guidance
 --------------------

-If you do affiliate with our event and want brand exposure.
+If you do support our event and want brand exposure.
 Please provide a logo that meets the following criteria.
 * SVG format (png as a fallback)
 * Sufficient padding
 * Suitable for use on a white background
 * Aspect ratio between 1:1 and 16:6

-We will use this logo in sections titled _Affiliated_ or _Supported By_ on our website, printed media and digital signage.
+We will use this logo in sections titled _Supported By_ on our website, printed media and digital signage.